 As mentioned, I’m not a medical professional so if you are having tennis or golfer’s elbow it would be better to speak to a doctor.
 That said, studies have repeatedly shown that the Theraband is an effective treatment for most people.

 As with most exercises and rehab, I think most of it comes down to consistency and the compound effect doing the exercises regularly.
-It’s very easy to use and the even a couple minutes a day can help keep my elbow better conditioned.
+It’s very easy to use and even a couple minutes a day can help keep my elbow better conditioned.
 I tend to keep it on my desk within arms reach and try to do repetitions every day as a good break from sitting at my desk.

 I’ll admit I do forget sometimes and go for stints without using it and I can tell.
-If my pain flares up again I get back in the routine of using it, generally, within a couple weeks of consistent use, I start to feel relief.
+If my pain flares up again I get back in the routine of using it, generally, within a couple of weeks of consistent use, I start to feel relief.

 If I were smart, I’d just stick to it and use it every day as part of my routine..and do it consistently, but I have the same problem with a lot of things.
 I tend to use things or do things when I need it.